 Unlikely.
 Intent might be hard to prove.
 I've not seen a criminal case based on the facts you provided.
 They use civil not criminal courts.
 The reality is that they will attempt to locate you, contacting friends and family anyone they think might assist their search.
-It may get so bothersome that...Read more »
+It may get so bothersome...Read more »

 did you break the law while in the limo?
 Many people do.